 Fidget rings can be a subtle way for people who struggle with focusing to stay on task without disrupting the people around them.

-Many of us have nervous habits we’ve adapted that bring a little bit of comfort when we’re dealing with stressful situations.
+Many of us have nervous habits, like skin picking, we’ve adapted that bring a little bit of comfort when we’re dealing with stressful situations.
+These habits can be harmful to your body and cause unnecessary pain and embarrassment.

 In this case, fidget rings can provide your hands with something else to do to help break bad habits.
 Whenever the user feels like they want to engage with their destructive habits, they can play with their fidget ring instead.

-There are groups of people that are prone to fidgeting, much like there are common situations that cause fidgeting.
+There are many groups of people that are prone to fidgeting, much like there are common situations that cause fidgeting.

 The first group of people Dr. Claflin identified in her piece on fidget tools were children and adults who are diagnosed with ADHD.